-In German II, students continue to develop their communicative and cultural competence by interacting orally and in writing with other speakers of German, understanding oral and written messages in German, and making oral and written presentations in German.
-They begin to show a greater level of accuracy when using basic language structures, and they are exposed to more complex features of the German language.
+In Spanish II, students continue to develop their communicative and cultural competence by interacting orally and in writing with other Spanish speakers, understanding oral and written messages in the language, and making oral and written presentations in the language.
+They begin to show a greater level of accuracy when using basic language structures, and they are exposed to more complex features of Spanish.
 They continue to focus on communicating about their immediate world and daily activities.
 They read material on familiar topics and write short, directed compositions.
-Emphasis continues to be placed on use of German in the classroom as exclusively as possible, as well as on use of authentic materials to learn about the German language and culture(s).
+Emphasis continues to be placed on use of Spanish in the classroom as well as on use of authentic materials to learn about Spanish language and cultures.
+Emphasis continues to be placed on use of Spanish in the classroom as exclusively as possible, as well as on use of authentic materials to learn about the Spanish language and culture(s).

-- GII.1 The student will exchange spoken and written information and ideas in German. - 1.
+- SII.1 The student will exchange spoken and written information and ideas in Spanish. - 1.
 Give and follow basic instructions. - 2.
-Ask and answer questions about self, others, and the immediate environment, such as exchanges concerning people, things, plans, events, feelings, emotions, and geographic direction and location. - GII.2 The student will initiate, sustain, and close brief oral and written exchanges in German, using familiar and recombined phrases and sentences. - 1.
+Ask and answer questions about oneself, others, and the immediate environment, such as exchanges concerning people, things, plans, events, feelings, emotions, and geographic direction and location. - SII.2 The student will initiate, sustain, and close brief oral and written exchanges in Spanish, using familiar and recombined phrases and sentences. - 1.
 Participate in brief oral and written exchanges that reflect present, past, and future time frames. - 2.
 Use nonverbal communication and paraphrasing to convey and comprehend messages.

-- GII.3 The student will understand basic spoken and written German presented through a variety of media and in familiar contexts. - 1.
-Identify some details and key words when listening to and reading German. - 2.
+- SII.3 The student will understand basic spoken and written Spanish presented through a variety of media in familiar contexts. - 1.
+Identify some details and key words when listening to, and reading in Spanish. - 2.
 Understand culturally authentic materials, such as announcements, messages, and advertisements in familiar contexts. - 3.
-Understand and respond appropriately to simple instructions presented in informational materials, such as instructions for following recipes or applying technology. - GII.4 The student will use verbal and nonverbal cues to interpret spoken and written texts in German. - 1.
+Understand and respond appropriately to simple instructions presented in informational materials, such as instructions for following recipes or applying technology. - SII.4 The student will use verbal and nonverbal cues to interpret spoken and written texts in Spanish. - 1.
 Differentiate among increasingly complex types of statements, questions, and exclamations. - 2.
 Interpret culturally appropriate gestures, body language, and intonation in order to clarify the message.

-- GII.5 The student will present information orally and in writing in German, combining learned and original language in connected sentences and paragraphs on familiar topics. - 1.
-Relate in some detail the main ideas from level-appropriate authentic materials. - 2.
+- SII.5 The student will present in Spanish information orally and in writing, combining learned and original language in connected sentences and paragraphs. - 1.
+Relate in some detail the main ideas from level-appropriate print or non-print authentic materials. - 2.
 Present information, using structures that reflect present, past, and future time. - 3.
 Demonstrate attention to accurate intonation and pronunciation. - 4.
-Demonstrate attention to accurate word order, punctuation, diacritical marks, and spelling. - GII.6 The student will present in German rehearsed and unrehearsed material, for example, skits, poems, plays, short narratives, and songs that reflect the culture of German-speaking regions or countries. - 1.
+Demonstrate attention to accurate word order, punctuation, accents and other diacritical marks, and spelling. - SII.6 The student will present in Spanish rehearsed and unrehearsed material, including skits, poems, plays, short narratives, and songs that reflect Spanish cultures. - 1.
 Use appropriate verbal and nonverbal techniques, such as voice inflection, gestures, and facial expressions. - 2.
 Communicate ideas in an organized manner, using appropriate visual and technological support.

-- GII.7 The student will demonstrate understanding of the perspectives, practices, and products of German-speaking regions and countries and the ways these cultural aspects are interrelated. - 1.
+- SII.7 The student will demonstrate understanding of the perspectives, practices, and products of Spanish-speaking cultures and the ways these cultural aspects are interrelated. - 1.
 Participate in authentic or simulated cultural activities, such as family gatherings, holiday celebrations, and community events. - 2.
-Identify and discuss patterns of behavior typically associated with Germanspeaking cultures, such as those relating to business practices, traditional religious customs, and family dynamics. - 3.
-Explore the influence of the geography and history of German-speaking regions and countries on cultural elements, such as food, clothing, dwellings, transportation, language, music, and art.
+Identify and discuss patterns of behavior typically associated with Spanish-speaking cultures, such as those relating to business practices, customs, and family dynamics. - 3.
+Explore the influence of the geography and history of Spanish-speaking countries or regions, such as food, clothing, dwellings, transportation, language, music, and art.